neighborland/cache_rocket/README.md

 = complicated_uncacheable_stuff
 ```

-In the scenario above, you can't cache anything without resorting to madness.
-With `cache_replace`, you can:
+In the scenario above, you can't cache anything.
+With `cache_rocket`, you can:

 ##### file.html.haml:
 ```haml